Key takeaways

 Walk the actual flow.
 PHI leaves your database, maybe passes through an automation tool to get formatted, hits the AI API, comes back, and gets written somewhere or emailed to someone.
 Every one of those stops handles PHI, and every one needs its own BAA.
 The automation glue is the usual leak: tools like Zapier don’t sign BAAs, so routing PHI through them to reach a compliant model breaks compliance before the model ever sees the data.

-Can I use ChatGPT Plus if I just don’t include names?
 Risky and usually not worth it.
-PHI is broader than names, and “de-identification” done by hand is error-prone.
+PHI is broader than names, and de-identification done by hand is error-prone.
 The safe path is the enterprise API under a BAA, not careful pasting into a consumer app.

-Does a BAA mean my data is private from the AI vendor?
 A proper enterprise agreement confirms your data isn’t used for training and is handled under HIPAA terms.
-That’s exactly why the BAA and the eligible tier matter: they’re what create that guarantee.
+That is exactly why the BAA and the eligible tier matter: they are what create that guarantee.

-We’re a small practice.
-Is this realistic for us?
 Yes.
 The enterprise API tiers are accessible, and the setup is mostly a one-time configuration.
 The harder part is usually the pipeline around the model, which is the part worth getting help with.

-If you want to use AI on protected data without tripping a violation, the work is in designing the pipeline, not just picking the model.
-That’s the core of our AI implementation work for compliance-heavy businesses, and it’s what we build into HIPAA-aware systems for healthcare and home care teams.
-Start with the BAA explainer and the HIPAA portal guide, or book a call and we’ll map what your specific setup would need.
+That's the core of our [AI implementation work for compliance-heavy businesses](/services/ai-implementation), and it's what we build into [HIPAA-aware systems for healthcare and home care teams](/industries/healthcare).
+Start with the [BAA explainer](/blog/what-is-a-business-associate-agreement) and the [HIPAA portal guide](/blog/how-to-build-a-hipaa-compliant-portal), or [book a call](https://cal.com/catalytics-automation/catalytics-intro) and we'll map what your specific setup would need.